harleen-github/Digital-Voice-Analysis-of-emotion-and-tone-in-online-student-reviews-/README.md

 out TFIDF feature vectoring and then we sum up their scores.
 This allows identifying the affective parameters and having information about the favorable topics in the comments of students.
-The essence of our project is in the application of the machine learning algorithms such as Random Forest and SVM.
+The essence of our project is in the application of the machine learning algorithms such as Random Forest.
 All of these models are employed in classifying and determining the tones and the amount of positivity or negativity embodied in the text for which the structured features of the reviews are extracted.
 In addition, we elaborate NRCLex for explaining revelation of deeper emotion other than simple positive and negative.